day8/re-frame/README.md

     [div: (map item-render @items]))   ;; assume item-render already written
 ```

-Notice how `items` is "sourced" from "app state".
-View function use `subscribe` with a key
+Notice how `items` is "sourced" from "app state" via `subscribe`.
+It is called with a query key
-originally used to register a query function.
+to identify what data it needs, which should make a prior registration.

 ### Code For Domino 6